What’s happening?

 Emulation will never lead to innovation, only to a leveling up after others.

-Going all in on emulating a pattern on the speculation that it’s correct can lead to sub par performance and lead to unnecessarily overly complex UI patterns for the customer.
+Going all in on emulating a pattern on the speculation it’s correct can lead to sub par performance and lead to overly complex UI patterns for the customer.

 Why teams do this